getsolus/help-center-docs/README.md

   - Command: `yarn prettier`
 - This project includes `cpsell` for spell-checking, and has a custom wordlist `.cspell-allowed-wordlist.txt`
   - Command: `yarn cspell`
-  - Note that we use american spelling
+  - Note that we use American spelling
   - If you use vscode with the `cspell` extension, the custom dictionary will be used

 ### NVM